 Welcome to the Estate Planning Myths Series!

 You loved the mini-series on Pandemic Planning (Missed it?
-Check it out here!), so I’m back with another one.
+Check it out the first post here!), so I’m back with another one.

 Here’s the thing: There are a TON of blogs, articles, rumors, and such out there about estate planning.
 The stuff you’ve heard about estate planning may be spot on, but sometimes…. it’s not.
 And that’s totally fine!
 Estate planning is indeed not as straightforward as some other concepts are, so the confusion and misconceptions are not surprising at all.